|

 with white drawstring.
 White seams, with a thick red vertical stripe in the

 stripe.
-New-style red logo, overlaid with 'Admiral' in royal blue title
+New-style embroidered red logo on left thigh, overlaid with 'Admiral' in royal-blue title

 - White socks, with